We continue with an attentive and integrated look at Animal Welfare.

 Below is the governance assigned to address this commitment

-The team also monitors the evolution of animal welfare indicators, monitoring, committees, decision-making and training related to the subject.
+The team also follows the evolution of animal welfare indicators, monitoring, committees, decision-making and training related to the topic.

-In addition, we have multidisciplinary working groups for specific topics involving several areas of the company.
+In addition, we have multidisciplinary working groups for specific topics involving several areas of the company, like Operation, Quality, Planning and Procurement.

 BRF promotes consumer education on animal welfare through web series on the subject available on the company's website and also YouTube.
 In addition, we carried out posts on the topic on the social networks of the company as Facebook, LinkedIn and Instagram.
 We are also communicating animal welfare to our consumers through the Sadia BIO and Sadia Organic line, that make reference to the animal welfare differential for these two lines.